sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 As the interview will not take much time, there's no reason to give any take-home exercise or split the interview into multiple steps.

-### 2. Let's say we are hiring a manual tester to the team where there're no manual testers.
+### 2. Hiring a manual tester to the team where there're no manual testers.

 Job analysis only works when certain job is already being performed.
 If you have someone (developers?) doing the job of the manual QA and you don't need the job to be done better, you just use the advice from the previous point.